CPR Compression Rate: Essential Guide for Adults, Children and Infants

 How can proper CPR training help individuals understand the correct compression rate?

 In addition to compression rate and depth, CPR training covers other vital factors, such as airway management and rescue breaths, including proper bag mask ventilation rate.
-It also prepares individuals to recognize and respond to cardiac arrest appropriately.
+It prepares individuals to recognize and respond to cardiac arrest appropriately.

 Get CPR Certified in Minutes for as low as $19.95